GWarrenn/gwarrenn.github.io/_posts/2020-01-17-Sport-or-Not.md

 Further Work
 --------------

-If the 113 people are the ones to judge, there is a clear need for a certain amount og physicality or physical exertion, however the same group also determined that Crossfit is very much not a sport.
+If the 113 people are the ones to judge, there is a clear need for a certain amount of physicality or physical exertion, however the same group also determined that Crossfit is very much not a sport.
 These same people also described a certain amount of skill or strategy required, but less so that the physical element.
-Is there a hard or definable threshold of perceived physical exertion that makes something a sport along with a combination of a certain amount of skill?
-Can that nexus of physicality and skill be quantified and modelled or is the definition of a sport something that is arbitrary and hypocritical?
+Is there a hard or definable threshold of perceived physical exertion that makes something a sport along with a combination of a certain amount of skill and/or competition?
+Can that nexus of physicality, skill and competition be quantified and modeled or is the definition of a sport something that is arbitrary and hypocritical?

 <b>![YOU DECIDE](https://docs.google.com/forms/d/e/1FAIpQLSeH8yw7-P18_G3hqGqvK7eMEtN20xg1rkkQBY89eAeJDGgrfw/viewform)</b>

 Take the survey linked above and help us try to build a definitive taxonomy of sports.

 Conclusion
 --------------